Abishevs/abishevs.dev/content/about.md

 - **Linux Enthusiast**: Proficient in Ubuntu & Arch, dabbling in sysadmin tasks while managing VPS.
 - **Robotics**: Eager to learn more and develop my skills in robotics and mechatronics.
 - **Cloud Services**: Familiar with basic AWS services.
-- **CAD & 3D Printing**: Skilled in Autodesk Inventor with practical experience in 3D printing.
+- **CAD & 3D Printing**: Skilled in Autodesk Inventor and CatiaV5 with practical experience in 3D printing.

 ## Beyond the Screen